1979 Revolution: Black Friday: Gameplay

 1979 Revolution: Black Friday is an adventure interactive drama video game.
 The player controls Reza Shirazi—an aspiring photojournalist who returns to Iran amidst the Iranian Revolution.
 Throughout the game, the player is presented with the ability to interact with their surroundings, including crowds of people on strike, and a homeless mother and her infant child.
 Upon interaction, the player is frequently prompted to take photographs of the selected person or event using Reza's camera.
 Menus appear on screen, comparing the in-game photograph to real images of the event taken by photographer Michel Setboun.
-The player also collects tapes throughout the game, featuring the speeches of revolutionary leader Ayatollah Khomeini.
+The player also collects tapes featuring the speeches of revolutionary leader Ayatollah Khomeini.

-Some parts of the game require timed responses from the player, often leading to significant decisions that impact the game's story.
+Some moments require timed responses from the player, often leading to significant decisions that impact the story.
 Some conversation trees require the player to select a response within a limited time, otherwise Reza remains silent.
-The game also requires action choices, wherein the player must decide what to do in specific circumstances; for example, one sequences tasks the player with choosing whether to take aggression during a protest, or to take photographs.
+The game requires action choices, wherein the player must decide what to do in specific circumstances; for example, one sequences tasks the player with choosing whether to take aggression during a protest, or to take photographs.
 Other characters will respond to the decisions accordingly, and a notification feature indicates that a character will remember the selected response.
 In action-based sequences, the player follows on-screen prompts for quick time events in order to stay alive.
 Should the player fail to follow the prompts in the allocated time, the game restarts from prior to the quick time event.